 5103.
 Koza Nostra

-While the students are taking their exams, the teachers play Mafia.
-There are n teachers sitting in a circle.
-The dealer must distribute cards with aces (any number of aces, possibly 0) to some of them, and those teachers will be the Mafia.
-However, no two Mafia members should sit next to each other.
+While the students are taking an exam, the teachers are playing Mafia.
+There are n teachers sitting around a round table.
+The host must deal ace cards to some of them (the number of aces can be arbitrary, including 0) – these teachers will be the mafia.
+However, no two mafia members are allowed to sit next to each other.

-In how many ways the dealer can distribute the cards?
-Two ways are considered different if there is at least one teacher who is Mafia in one case, but not Mafia in the other.
+In how many ways can the host deal the cards?
+Two ways are considered different if there exists at least one teacher who is a mafia member in one case and is not a mafia member in the other.

 Output.
-Print the number of ways to deal the cards.
+Print one integer – the number of ways to deal the cards.

 Sample input 1